jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 * Noise level of the no-sound period: ~ -57dBFS (Two beat signals at ~9kHz and ~10kHz, reason unknown)
 * THD+N level of the 880Hz tone: ~ 1.07% (multipath distortion possible) +- 0.3%

+### 16-JAN-2019

+Listening to softfm-jj1bdx and ngsoftfm-jj1bdx showed ngsoftfm-jj1bdx had much better stereo separation and phase alignment.
+(Reason still unknown, but this is the reason why I migrated from SoftFM to NGSoftFM.)

 ## Quadratic Multipath Monitor (QMM)

 ### 16-DEC-2018